Hyak Mortality Monitoring System: Innovative Sampling and Estimation Methods - Proof of Concept by Simulation: New Directions for Health and Population Statistics in Low- to Middle-Income Countries

-Most of these replicate the study designs -- specifically the sample designs -- developed in other fields to provide cross-sectional snap-shots of the current state of the population with respect to an indicator.
-With the exception of India's SRS and SAVVY, they lack the ongoing, prospective, longitudinal structure of a traditional vital registration system, and consequently they do not measure changes and trends well.
+These approaches generally utilize sampling designs developed to provide cross-sectional snapshots of the current state of the population with respect to an indicator.
+With the exception of India's SRS and SAVVY, they lack the ongoing, prospective, longitudinal structure of a traditional vital registration system.
 They also often lack the spatial resolution to distinguish differences in indicator values across short distances.
 Finally, they often miss or undercount rare events because they typically take one measurement and rely on recall to fill in recent history.

-{\bf The current state of the art for public health information in low- to middle-income countries is efforts to combine or triangulate data from different sources to produce a more complete picture across both time and space.} We will refer to this general strategy as {\em data melding}.
-The usual sources of data include: non-representative, low-coverage, poor quality vital registration data; roughly once-per-decade census data; snap-shot or repeated snap-shot data from (sometimes nationally representative) household surveys; one-off sample surveys conducted for a variety of specific reasons by a diverse array of organizations; sample registration systems; and finally, a hodgepodge of miscellaneous data sources that may include health and demographic surveillance systems (HDSS), sentinel surveillance systems, administrative records, clinic/hospital records and others.
+The current state of the art for public health information in low- to middle-income countries is efforts to combine or triangulate data from multiple sources to produce a more complete picture across both time and space.
+The usual sources of data include: non-representative, low-coverage, poor quality vital registration data; roughly once-per-decade census data; snapshot or repeated snapshot data from (sometimes nationally representative) household surveys; one-off sample surveys conducted for a variety of specific reasons by a diverse array of organizations; sample registration systems; and finally, a hodgepodge of miscellaneous data sources that may include health and demographic surveillance systems (HDSS), sentinel surveillance systems, administrative records, clinic/hospital records and others.